A New Major Medical Dictionary

 I’ve not forgotten I’m a one-man show, which raises the credibility question.
 I mean, really…one guy covering all of biology and medicine?

 The only way around that criticism is to do what the major medical dictionaries have never done…quote the source.
-At last count in May of 2018, this work had 46,671 references*…which is far more than are found in the Dorland’s Medical Dictionary, Stedman’s Medical Dictionary, or the Taber’s Medical Dictionary (DSTMs).
+At last count in January 2019, this work has 54,591 references*…which is far more than are found in the Dorland’s, Stedman’s, Mosby’s or Taber’s medical dictionaries.

 *Mostly genes and molecular biology, for the record.
 Quoting references results in a far more authoritative product than could a board of so-called experts who don’t quote any sources for definitions.
 But how does the DMM–a one-man show–stack up against DSTMs?
 The DMM still differs substantially from the DSTMs, as I’ve maintained the focus on modern terminology, so the comparison is misplaced…for the moment; I’m slowly incorporating terms that one expects to find in the other major dictionaries.

 It became increasingly apparent that I couldn’t manage the volume of information outside of a database (think, a 35,000 page MS Word file).
-So, in 2005, I began the tedium of porting the data into FileMaker Pro, a popular database (I finished in 2014).
+So, in 2005, I began the tedium of porting the data into FileMaker Pro, a popular database (I finished a few years ago).

 The pool of entries in the DMM database is growing at a rate of up to a thousand/month.
 Because it focuses on recent additions to the working language of medicine and—except for The Concise Dictionary of Modern Medicine, which is available electronically—has yet to converge on the turf of the traditional medical dictionaries, my products currently supplement the above works.